 Glasses with yellow tint may also be a beneficial option.
 Yellow lenses have been shown to reduce glare from lights when driving at night and reduce the amount of halos around oncoming headlights.

 Some lenses have blue blocking protection.
 Blue light is the shortest type of visible light and studies have shown that its effects can be damaging to the retina.
 In addition, blue light has been found to throw off sleep patterns.
 Blue light is emitted from all digital devices so it can be beneficial to avoid devices before bed or wear blue blocking lenses when using these devices.

 Exposure to UV light is more intense at higher altitudes due to less filtering by the atmosphere and/or reflection from snow covered mountains.
 Therefore, it is especially important to wear proper eye protection while skiing or doing other mountain activities.

 The good news is, if you have had cataract surgery in at least the last 20 years, the lenses that were put in your eyes are 100% UV blocking.
 The retina in the back of your eye is completely protected from any possible UV damage.
 However, the cornea in the front of your eye can still be harmed.
-In addition, many people find everything to be brighter after cataract surgery, so sunglasses are still a common and useful tool!
+In addition, many people find everything to be brighter after cataract treatment, so sunglasses are still a common and useful tool!